DevicezApp/.github/profile/README.md

 - capable of working offline / in a local network only
 - able to run on windows and linux

+## Try out the web interface

+Visit https://demo.devicez.de and create yourself an account!

 [... more on the current state of the project here](https://github.com/DevicezApp/application#readme)